 What features and experiences are available for early access?

-The early access features and experiences are listed in the Dynamics 365 2020 release wave 2 plan and Power Platform 2020 release wave 2 plan.
-By opting in to the 2020 release wave 2 features, you'll be able to try out the new features in Sales, Customer Service, Marketing, Field Service, Finance, Supply Chain Management, Human Resources, Commerce, or Business Central.
+The early access features and experiences are listed in the Dynamics 365 and Industry Clouds for 2021 release wave 2 plan and Power Platform 2021 release wave 2 plan.
+By opting in to the 2021 release wave 2 features, you'll be able to try out the new features in Sales, Customer Service, Marketing, Field Service, Finance, Supply Chain Management, Human Resources, Commerce, or Business Central.

 How do I report bugs in early access features?

 Follow the current process of reporting bugs through Microsoft Dynamics 365 support.
-We'll prioritise and fix the blocking bugs before we deploy the update in production.
+We'll prioritize and fix the blocking bugs before we deploy the update in production.